Danvm94/homequest/README.md

 #### **Error Page**

-The '404 Page' on Investosphere is designed to handle situations where users attempt to access a page or resource that doesn't exist or can't be found.
+The '404 Page' on Homequest is designed to handle situations where users attempt to access a page or resource that doesn't exist or can't be found.
 It provides a user-friendly and informative experience in case of unexpected errors.